Docs

 Add and show series

 Using the explorer starts with adding series.
-You have to select a metric first and then add subjects one-by-one or use a property to select multiple subjects at once.
+You select a metric first and then have the option to narrow down the list of subjects by adding them one-by-one or by using a parent subject or property to select multiple subjects at once.
 Next, choose the “no aggregation” or one of the aggregation functions consisting of average, minimum, maximum, sum of values and number of measurements.

-When you select multiple subjects you are presented with the opportunity to “Aggregate subjects” or “Show individual lines”.
+By default all subjects will be shown individually, but you are also presented with the opportunity to group all subjects together or to split them up based on their parents or property values.
 This easy choice is a powerful to aggregate subjects together, for instance to compare your plant’s soil moisture to the average of a larger group.
 Here is an example:

 View events